vipulbhj/clone-ts-to-js/README.md

 ### Example:

-`node index.js ~/Projects/DemoTS ~/Projects/DemoJS`
+`node index.js ~/Projects/DemoTS/ ~/Projects/DemoJS/`

-`DemoTS` directory needs to exists, but `DemoJS` directory is optional, it may or mayn't exist.
-If the directory doesn't exist, it will be created by the script.
+`DemoTS` and `DemoJS` directories need to exist and you need to pass absolute paths to both the directories.

-**Note: The script in it's current incarnation doesn't clean the contents of the desitnaton directory upon re-runs, you will have to clean the contents of the directory yourself, if it already contains some data.**
+**Note: The script in it's current incarnation doesn't clean the contents of the desitnaton directory upon re-runs, you will have to clean the contents of the directory yourself, if it already contains some data.
+To ensure correctness, make sure the destination directory is empty.**

 **Just Run**
 `rm -rf /absolute/path/to/destination/`